seanredmond/jquery.wingreek-convert.js/README.md

-jquery.greekkeys-convert.js
+jquery.wingreek-convert.js
 ===========================

-jQuery plugin for converting GreekKeys to Unicode
+jQuery plugin for converting WinGreek to Unicode